GOP set to block 1/6 panel, stoking Senate filibuster fight - WTMJ

 WASHINGTON (AP) — Senate Republicans are ready to deploy the filibuster to block a commission on the Jan.
 6 insurrection, shattering hopes for a bipartisan probe of the deadly assault on the U.S. Capitol and reviving pressure on Democrats to do away with the procedural tactic that critics say has lost its purpose.

-The vote expected Thursday would be the first successful use of a filibuster this year to halt Senate legislative action.
+The vote Thursday would be the first successful use of a filibuster this year to halt Senate legislative action.
 Most Republicans oppose the bill, which would establish a commission to investigate the attack by Donald Trump supporters over the election.
-With Democrats in support but the Senate evenly split, 50-50, the tally is likely to fall short of the 60-vote threshold to launch debate.

 “I suggest that all Congressmen and Senators who are against this bill visit my son’s grave in Arlington National Cemetery and, while there, think about what their hurtful decisions will do to those officers who will be there for them going forward,” Gladys Sicknick said in a statement.